 Despite nine features and a huge number of shorts, Pandamonium is the first of Mj Dixon’s film’s I’ve seen.
 From what I’ve heard, they’re fairly straight forward slasher franchises all linked in a shared universe.
 Pandamonium, on the other hand, mixes a fair amount of humour into its story but is still connected to the others.
 Its Panda headed Stripper Ripper (David Hon Ma Chu) also appeared in Slasher House 2.

 Arielle (Oriana Charles) and Daniel (Will Jones, I Scream on the Beach!) are both starting new jobs at a large law firm.
-It’s not going well for either of them, especially Arielle who’s taking a lot of harassment from the lawyers up on the sixth floor.
+It’s not going well for either of them, especially Arielle, who’s taking a lot of harassment from the lawyers up on the sixth floor.
 One of the firm’s senior partners was murdered the night before, we see this in an amusing prologue.
-Damien (James Hamer-Morton, Dead Air) decides to throw an office party to celebrate one of them getting the vacant position.
+Damien (James Hamer-Morton, Dead Air, Devil May Care) decides to throw an office party to celebrate one of them getting the vacant position.
 A real party with booze, cocaine and strippers.

 Pandamonium is an old school slasher with a nice mix of characters you want to see dead and ones you want to survive.
 This makes a nice change from a lot of recent films where everyone sucks and there’s nobody to identify with.
 Arielle makes a great final girl, cute, feisty and determined to survive.
 On the other side, there are plenty of deaths to cheer apart from Damien’s.
 The aptly named Dick (Lee Mark Jones, White Goods, Jurassic Predator) in particular meeting a most fitting fate.